I partnered with a non-profit organization, to design their custom mobile app.

-At the beginning of the COVID crisis, Mutual Aid assembled a team of engineers to begin building a contact tracing app based on privacy, security and opt-in data sharing; I joined to design the mobile app.
+At the beginning of the COVID crisis, Mutual Aid assembled a team of engineers to build a contact tracing app based on privacy, security, and opt-in data sharing; I joined to design the mobile app.

 At the time, organizations and companies building contact tracing technology were in a rush to do so for obvious reasons.
 I used the simple architecture and requirements we produced previously to create an initial set of high-fidelity concepts that we iterated on in two rounds.
 These concepts allowed us to see a working version of the app and quickly make changes.

 One of the main goals of the app is to encourage people to report their status.
 I paid particular attention to this goal and offered a nudge to begin the report status process on the home screen, so it was easy to find and do.